hlandau/acmetool/README.md

   changed certificates if you need to reload a webserver.

 - Works with Let's Encrypt.

+- acmetool is designed to work like `make`.
+A filesystem-based certificate repository expresses target domain names, and whenever acmetool is invoked, it ensures that valid certificates are available to meet those names.
+  Certificates which will expire soon are renewed.
+The certificate matching each target is symlinked into `/var/lib/acme/live/DOMAIN`, so the right certificate for a given domain is always at `/var/lib/acme/live/DOMAIN`.

+  acmetool is thus idempotent and it minimises the use of state.
+All state is explicitly kept in the certificate repository.
+There are essentially no proprietary file formats or configuration or state files; only a repository of certificates, a repository of ACME account keys and a set of targets.
+On each invocation, ACME figures out which certificates satisfy which targets and obtains certificates as necessary.

 - Contains an ACME client library which can be used independently.